|Board of Directors | Executive Officers | Committee Composition | Governance Guidelines | Global Standards of Business Conduct|

 23. Director Orientation and Continuing Education

-Each new nonmanagement director shall participate in the Company's orientation program, which is conducted as soon as practicable after the new director is elected to the Board.
-This orientation will include presentations by senior management to familiarize new directors with the Company's strategic plans; its significant financial, accounting and risk management issues; its compliance programs; its Code of Business Conduct and Ethics and Governance Guidelines; its principal officers, its internal and independent auditors and its corporate governance practices.
+Each new non-management director shall participate in the Company's orientation program, which is conducted as soon as practicable after the new director is elected to the Board.
+This orientation will include presentations by senior management to familiarize new directors with the Company's strategic plans; its significant financial, accounting and risk management issues; its compliance programs; its Global Standards of Business Conduct and Governance Guidelines; its principal officers, its internal and independent auditors and its corporate governance practices.
 Periodically, materials or briefing sessions are provided to all directors on subjects which would assist them in discharging their duties.

 24. Web Site Posting